moorthyrahul/Ascend_Huawei/README.md

    |  `True`    |  ~50ms |
    |  `False`    |  ~20ms |

-   Based on our observation when ‘enable_data_pre_proc’ is disabled, lowers the training time.
-However the loss does not converge appropriately.
+   Based on our observation when ‘enable_data_pre_proc’ is disabled, it does reduce the training time.
+However the loss does not converge, hence it may not be useful.

 ### Dropout
 **dropout (alexnet.py) :**